PAIReD jet: A multi-pronged resonance tagging strategy across all Lorentz boosts: Effects of clustering algorithms

 The PAIReD and PAIReDEllipse jets used throughout this paper are constructed without using any sequential clustering algorithms.
 Their areas are defined using the centers of clustered jets (in this case, AK4 jets) as seeds, and all reconstructed particles lying in the defined area are considered constituents of the jet.
 This is akin to non-sequential cone algorithms, and in contrast to the commonly-used sequential jet clustering algorithms like the AK and Cambridge-Aachen \citep{Dokshitzer:1997in,Wobisch:1998wt} algorithms in which particles are added to the jet one at a time starting from a seed.

 Jet clustering algorithms like AK offer some advantages such as IRC safety \citep{Banfi:2004yd}, and less sensitivity to pileup and unrelated hadronic activities.
 Infrared safety means that the presence of soft radiation does not affect the results of the algorithm.
 Collinear safety means that the results of the algorithm remain unaffected after introducing a collinear splitting of one of the inputs.
 These advantages are lacking when we define PAIReD and PAIReDEllipse jets.
 On the other hand, previous studies \citep{Lai:2021ckt,Lu:2022cxg,Athanasakos:2023fhq} have shown that classifiers leveraging IRC-unsafe information outperform classifiers with only IRC-safe inputs in a variety of jet classification tasks.
 It has been hypothesized that the gain comes from the facts that IRC-unsafe classifiers leverage very-soft radiations from jets, which IRC-safe approaches typically do not have access to, and IRC-unsafe classifiers take exact position of the constituents as inputs, as opposed to IRC-safe approaches taking only relative positions as inputs \citep{Athanasakos:2023fhq}.
-The presence of pileup and underlying event, however, mitigates the gains \citep{Lai:2021ckt}.
+The presence of pileup and UE, however, mitigates the gains \citep{Lai:2021ckt}.
+In the following subsections, we investigate this phenomenon in the context of PAIReD jets and AK15 jets in the presence of pileup.

-The working hypothesis in our paper is that the use of high-level deep learning networks employing attention mechanisms \citep{NIPS2017_3f5ee243} such as the ParT algorithm, can implicitly identify relevant jet constituents and assign less importance to particles arising from unrelated hadronic activities and pileup.
-Thus, the advantages that a physics-motivated sequential clustering algorithm provides can be partially replicated in classification and regression tasks performed downstream using high-level networks, in addition to leveraging relevant very-soft radiations.
-Under this hypothesis, we attribute the superior performances of AK8 and AK15-based classifiers at high Higgs boson boosts, for example in Fig. \ref{fig:Classifier}, to the fact that the AK jets retain some advantages that the network cannot replicate in the absence of advanced clustering algorithms, and that unclustered soft radiations are less important for classification at higher boosts.